SuperOfficeDocs/superoffice-docs/user-guide/en/sale/sales-targets.md

 ## Revision history

 To view the revision history for a sales target (row), click the menu button ![icon][img2] and select **Revision history**.
-In the screen that displays, you can view all changes that has been made to the current sales target.
+In the screen that displays, you can view all changes to the current sales target.
 This includes changed values and locking/unlocking, when the change was made and by whom.
 Use the expand/collapse buttons at the top to view/hide details.

 ## Export